Skip to main content

 In preparing and applying these guidelines, the Remuneration Committee and the Board consider the salary and terms of employment of the Company's other employees, which in turn are affected by general market conditions and internal factors that affect the Company's target fulfillment.
 The Remuneration Committee regularly consults with the CEO and HR Director to stay informed about other employees' salaries and other terms.

-The Board’s established remuneration committee is tasked with preparing the Board’s decision to propose guidelines for executive remuneration.
+The decision-making process to determine, review and implement the guidelines The Board’s established remuneration committee is tasked with preparing the Board’s decision to propose guidelines for executive remuneration.
 The Board shall prepare a proposal for new guidelines at least every fourth year and submit it to the AGM.
-Adopted guidelines shall be in force until new guidelines are adopted by the AGM.
+Adopted guidelines shall be in force until new guidelines are adopted by the Annual General Meeting.

 In addition, the remuneration committee shall monitor and evaluate programs for variable remuneration for the Company's executives as well as the application of the guidelines with regard to compensation levels and structures.
 The members of the executive management do not participate in the Board’s processing of and resolutions regarding remuneration-related matters in so far as they are affected by such matters.
 The Board shall annually draw up a remuneration report which shall be presented to the Annual General Meeting for approval.